-Donar Value Year/s of Tenure Conditions General (continued) Frank Knox Memorial Fellowships at Harvard University Stipend of \$3600 plus tuition fees pa 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian University.
+Donor Value Year/s of Tenure Conditions General (continued) Frank Knox Memorial Fellowships at Harvard University Stipend of \$3800 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian University.
 Nuffield Foundation Commonwealth Travelling Fellowships† Living and travel allowances 1 year Australian citizens usually between 25 and 35 who are graduates preferably with higher degrees and who have at least a year's teaching or research experience at a university.
 Applications close by February.
-The Rhodes Scholarship £3000 stg pa 2 years, may be extended for a third year Unmarried male and female British subjects, between the ages 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
+The Rhodes Scholarship Approximately £3300-£3600 stg pa 2 years, may be extended for a third year Unmarried male and female Australian citizens, between the ages 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
 Applications close in July each year.
-Rothmans Fellowships Award‡ \$12000 pa Up to 3 years The field of study is unrestricted.
+Rothmans Fellowships Award‡ \$14000 pa 1 year, renewable up to 3 years The field of study is unrestricted.
 Applications close early September each year.